 The celebration takes place in the major parts of the country and at places like Maharashtra, it is also called Bali Pratipada or Bali Padva.

-The festival of Govardhan Puja falls on Friday, November 5.
+The festival of Govardhan Puja in 2022 will fall on Wednesday, 26 October.
 Also, dates for Govardhan Puja Next Four Years-

 These were amazing details about the festival of Govardhan Puja.
 Also, you may like to read about the Eco-Friendly Festival of India.